Titanium metal

 Titanium is a special metal in the periodic table.
-Titanium stands out.
 It is light weight but super strong.
-This makes Titanium in demand for many products, from electronic gadgets to jewels.
+This makes Titanium perfect for many products, from electronic gadgets to jewels.

 Titanium is called the wonder metal because it can pack a lot of punch in a small size.